Set Up SSH for Multiple Git Accounts: GitHub & GitLab Guide

 IdentityFile ~/.ssh/id_rsa_gitlab

-When cloning repositories, use the SSH URLs provided by GitHub and GitLab:
+When cloning repositories, use the SSH URL provided by GitHub or GitLab.

 git clone git@github.com:username/repository.git